-“I can very well do without God in my life and in my painting, but I cannot, suffering as I am, do without something that is greater than I am, which is my life, the power to create.
+I can very well do without God in my life and in my painting, but I cannot, suffering as I am, do without something that is greater than I am, which is my life, the power to create.

-The correspondence the brothers shared through life illuminates much of what we know about Vincent.
-Theo gave love, support, financial and practical help whenever Vincent needed it.
+The correspondence the brothers shared through life illuminates much of what we know about the artist.
+Theo gave love, support, financial and practical help whenever his brother needed it.
 That is quite a burden for just one man though, and the Theo himself died soon after Vincent.

 We know that he had a strained relationship with his father and that they quarreled frequently.
 Vincent spent some of his early years away at boarding school, which may have fractured an already problematic family relationship.
 Blocked early attachments can leave scars that continue through to adulthood.
-We don’t know how much this impacted Vincent, but today we would hope that a grieving parent, and a child born out of loss, would have more support from family and from their community.
+We don’t know how much this impacted him, but today we would hope that a grieving parent, and a child born out of loss, would have more support from family and from their community.